farlowdw/software-development-handbook/docs/learning-resources/sandbox.md

 #### Traversals

-As noted in the [Wikipedia article on tree traversal](https://en.wikipedia.org/wiki/Tree_traversal) (the notes below make heavy use of this article from coneptual points to pseudocode renderings):
+As noted in the [Wikipedia article on tree traversal](https://en.wikipedia.org/wiki/Tree_traversal) (the notes below make heavy use of this article from conceptual points to pseudocode renderings):

 > In computer science, tree traversal (also known as tree search and walking the tree) is a form of [graph traversal](https://en.wikipedia.org/wiki/Graph_traversal) and refers to the process of visiting (e.g., retrieving, updating, or deleting) each node in a tree data structure, exactly once.
 Such traversals are classified by the order in which the nodes are visited.